Our Approach to Tax

 Our approach to tax seeks to support this vision and also balance the interests of our various stakeholders including customers, suppliers, shareholders, governments and employees.

-Scope of our Tax Strategy
+Scope of the Tax Policy

 Inchcape pays a range of taxes including corporate income taxes, stamp duties, withholding taxes, employment and other taxes.
 We also collect and pay employee taxes as well as indirect taxes such as VAT and excise duties.